itzCrih/CoralWinter/README.md

 2. Put the jar into your plugins folder.
 3. Start your server and have fun!
 ## FAQ
-a.
-Why i don't see snow falling in the world?
+1. Why i don't see snow falling in the world?
 You have to install ProtocolLib in order to see that.
 Also, make sure you have optifine animations all enabled
-b.
-How come I can break all the blocks with any tool?
+2. How come I can break all the blocks with any tool?
 This plugin was invented to be placed in a lobby, so you need to make sure you have a core that limits block breaking.
 You will see that you can only break blocks of snow with a diamond shovel.